reactive/data-client/docs/core/getting-started/data-dependency.md

 </HooksPlayground>

 Subscriptions are orchestrated by [Managers](../api/Manager.md).
-Out of the box, polling based subscriptions can be used by adding [pollFrequency](/rest/api/Endpoint#pollfrequency-number) to an endpoint.
+Out of the box, polling based subscriptions can be used by adding [pollFrequency](/rest/api/Endpoint#pollfrequency-number) to an Endpoint or Resource.
-For pushed based networking protocols like websockets, see the [example websocket stream manager](../api/Manager.md#middleware-data-stream).
+For pushed based networking protocols like SSE and websockets, see the [example stream manager](../api/Manager.md#middleware-data-stream).

 ```typescript
 export const getExchangeRates = new RestEndpoint({